kevinolega/callcentertrainingtips/_posts/2014/2014-05-27-four-lessons-allowed.md

 date: 2014-05-27 09:35
 author: Kevin Olega
 comments: true
-categories: [Lessons]
+categories: [Lessons, Practical Strategies]
 ---
 A change of attitude is all you need to get your dream job.

-I don’t mean just a call center job, I mean any job that you want.
+I don’t mean just a call center job.

+I mean any job that you want.

 > For things to change, I need to change. - Jim Rohn

-Once you have changed your attitude, getting the skills needed to achieve your goals becomes many times easier.
+Getting the skills needed to achieve your goals becomes more effortless after I changed my attitude.

 Your attitude is influenced by what you believe about yourself.